What Is Fractionated Coconut Oil?

 While Fractionated Coconut oil can be created with a cold centrifuge, it is most often formed by heating coconut oil beyond its melting point.
 As it cools, the parts of the coconut oil that solidify are removed, leaving behind a liquid oil.

 This process removes long-chain triglycerides (which cause coconut oil to harden) but retains the medium-chain triglycerides (MCTs) such as the antioxidants caprylic and capric acids.
 This leaves a moisturizing, liquid coconut oil that does not harden.

-What Is The Difference Between Coconut Oil and Fractionated Coconut Oil?
+What Is The Difference Between Fractionated Coconut Oil Vs. Coconut Oil?

 Now that we know Fractionated Coconut oil is extracted with a different process, what does this mean in terms of its use?